10 Most Affordable Places to Live in Arizona

-A quiet community with highly rated public school systems, Ahwatukee Foothills features housing costs lower than the national average.
-This neighborhood is only a 15 minute drive some of Phoenix’s best attractions from the Phoenix Art Museum, Desert Botanical Garden, and In addition, this lively village has significantly higher average household incomes than bordering Phoenix.
+A quiet community with highly-rated public school systems, Ahwatukee Foothills features housing costs lower than the national average.
+This neighborhood is only a 15-minute drive from some of Phoenix’s best attractions from the Phoenix Art Museum, Desert Botanical Garden.
+In addition, this lively village has significantly higher average household incomes than bordering Phoenix.

 Flagstaff has drawn visitors for years to its unbelievable clear night skies.
 In 1958, it was even designated as the first International Dark Sky City in the world.
 When residents are not contemplating the wonders of the universe, they are bustling around the increasing job market.
 In fact, the projected job growth is expected to reach higher rates than the national average over the next ten years.

 Located 30 minutes outside of Phoenix, Avondale is a West Valley suburb, great for families with plenty of parks and shopping.
-Also, the potential future job growth has hit staggering numbers lately, doubling the national average in a just a 12-month period.
-In addition, ISM Raceway attracts both visitors and residents to witness some of the best races in motor sports, including two NASCAR races each year.
+Also, the potential future job growth has hit staggering numbers lately, doubling the national average in just a 12-month period.
+In addition, ISM Raceway attracts both visitors and residents to witness some of the best races in motorsports, including two NASCAR races each year.

 Chandler is known as the Innovation and Technology Hub of the Southwest.
 Chandler is a diverse and vibrant community home to global industry leaders, exciting startups, talented workers and their families.
 In addition to being a great place to live, play, and work, their local golf courses, restaurants and ample shopping opportunities make Chandler one of Arizona’s greatest places to live.